How do I post a thread on Mastodon?

 • Some add a cotton reel emoji 🧵 next to a post’s numbering as a visual pun to indicate a thread.

-What visibility setting should I use for threads?
+Which visibility setting should I use for posts in my threads?

-If you are posting a public thread, it’s considered polite to use a public visibility setting for the first post but an unlisted visibility setting for the replies in the thread.
-This means that only the start of the thread shows up on public timelines, and makes them easier to browse.
-However, if you’re unsure about how to do this don’t worry.
+If you’re posting a normal-sized public thread, it’s considered polite to use the Public visibility setting for the first post of the thread and then the Unlisted visibility setting for the replies that make up the rest of the thread.
+This means that only the start of the thread shows up on live feeds and search results, and makes them easier to browse.
+However, if you find this difficult don’t worry about it.

 Is there an easier way to create threads?
 Can I create them in advance in one go instead of manually bit-by-bit?